camdenfullmer/CFShareCircle/README.md

         [self.navigationController.view addSubview:shareCircleView];
 }
 ```
 4. Then set up the frame bounds for the view and implement the delegate method.
-Note that the index returned from the view is in order of the array (i.e. Starts from pi = 0).
+Note that the index returned from the view is in order of the array (i.e. Starts from pi = 0 on the unit circle).
 ```
     - (void)viewWillAppear:(BOOL)animated{
         shareCircleView.frame = self.navigationController.view.frame;